Skip to main content

 Temporary Processing and Storage

-Temporary processing does not mean FormatOS claims ownership of your files.
-Files are handled as described above and are not used for purposes unrelated to operating the service.
+In-browser processing does not mean FormatOS claims ownership of your files.
+Your files stay on your device and are not used for purposes unrelated to performing the conversion you requested.

 Section 05